14 Things That Will Be More Expensive in 2018

 There’s some good news and some bad news when it comes to food shopping in 2018.
 The U.S. Department of Agriculture expects grocery prices to increase by 1 or 2 percent in 2018, particularly when it comes to meat, dairy, eggs, and fresh fruit (boo!).
 As the silver lining, though, fats, oils, and processed fruits and vegetables are expected to get cheaper this year (yay!).
-Keep your grocery bill down with these 10 surprising ways to save money at the supermarket.

 Sorry, but going out to eat won’t become relatively cheap compared to increasing grocery prices.
 The USDA predicts restaurant prices will actually increase even more than groceries: 2 to 3 percent in 2018.
 Keep your wallet (and belly!) full with these 12 tricks for saving money in restaurants.

 Cable and satellite TV